49-Mile Scenic Drive: 49-Mile Scenic Route

-The 49-Mile Scenic Route is a scenic tour of San Francisco designed to be accessible to non-drivers.
+The 49-Mile Scenic Route is a modern reimagining of San Francisco's historic 49-Mile Scenic Drive, designed to offer a walkable, bikeable, and transit-friendly exploration of the city's diverse neighborhoods and landmarks.
+Initiated by San Francisco Chronicle reporters Heather Knight and Peter Hartlaub in 2019, this updated route emphasizes accessibility and inclusivity, moving away from the car-centric approach of the original drive.
+It is a scenic tour of San Francisco designed to be accessible to non-drivers.
 It is an alternative to the 49-Mile Scenic Drive.

 In 2019, Peter Hartlaub and Heather Knight of the San Francisco Chronicle wrote a series of articles about a proposed new scenic route.
 They started by doing the existing scenic drive via a variety of non-car modes of transport to figure out what works when not driving.
 After publishing their initial experience, Chronicle readers were invited to take a survey about the proposed scenic route.

 The route measures just over 49 miles, and adds neighborhoods such as Ingleside, The Bayview, and Bernal Heights, as well as multiple parks.
 The scenic route also highlights independent bookstores, neighborhood theaters, museums, art galleries, and restaurants.

-While the scenic drive starts at City Hall, the scenic route starts at the San Francisco Chronicle building at 5th and Mission.
+While the scenic drive started at City Hall, the scenic route starts at the San Francisco Chronicle building at 5th and Mission.
 Like the drive, the route proceeds counterclockwise around the city.
 The section from the Financial District to the entrance of the Presidio is the same on both the scenic route and the scenic drive.
 The route leaves off some parts of the Richmond District and Sea Cliff.